 We find it fun to park along the road and go for a walk, creating our own personalized walking tour.

 The Montford Arts & Music Festival is the largest and longest-running, single-day neighborhood street festival.

 The bash takes place on Montford Avenue in Asheville’s Historic Montford neighborhood.

 Shop from local vendors.
 Listen to live entertainment, and eat delicious food.
 Learn more about the Montford Arts & Music Festival.

-Asheville’s Historic Montford District has two main restaurants that are devour-worthy, Chiesa and Nine Mile.
+With recent closings, Asheville’s Historic Montford District has one main date-night restaurant that is devour-worthy, Nine Mile.

 Nine Mile | 233 Montford Ave, Asheville, NC 28804

 Nothing beats a delicious local brunch in Asheville – and All Day Darling is one of the “must” Montford restaurants.

 Open 7 days a week – and perfect for gluten-free and food-intolerant diners – All Day Darling serves breakfast, lunch, and dinner.

 Always jumping, head here for classic and healthy breakfast options including gluten-free pancakes and frittatas, lox, breakfast bowls, and eggs with all of the sides.